 On the OnePlus 9, you’ll get a 48-megapixel main camera, a 50-megapixel ultrawide camera, and a 2-megapixel monochrome camera for things like depth-sensing and capturing additional detail.
 The Galaxy S21, on the other hand, has a 12-megapixel main camera, a 64-megapixel telephoto camera (though the fact that it only has 1.1x optical zoom means the word “telephoto” is a bit of a stretch), and a 12-megapixel ultrawide camera.

 While the telephoto camera on the Galaxy S21 isn’t really all that special, Samsung has been working on the zoom tech on its phones for a few years now — and the result is that you’ll still get a decent amount of detail and depth in zoomed photos.
 That means that the Galaxy S21’s camera is a little more versatile than the one on the OnePlus 9.

 The Galaxy S21 seems to be able to capture just a little extra detail, plus the colors it captures are a bit deeper.
 The OnePlus 9 definitely captures brighter photos, but brightness doesn’t mean high quality.

 The Galaxy S21 has a better design and a better camera than the OnePlus 9, and in every other area, it pretty much matches the new OnePlus device.
 On the Galaxy S21, you’ll get a Snapdragon 888 processor with 8GB of RAM.
-OnePlus keeps the same processor, but has options for either 8GB or 12GB of RAM.
-The result is that these two phones are able to perform about the same — and you won’t really be able to tell a difference in day-to-day use.
-If the extra RAM comes into play at all, it will be at the end of the OnePlus 9’s life pan.
+OnePlus keeps the same processor, but has options for either 8GB or 12GB of

 You won’t really be able to tell a difference in performance in day-to-day use.